Are there Keto Friendly Alcoholic Beverages?

 This may sound like a good thing but it's not for a couple of reasons.

-I am not going to go into the peril of legal problems over doing it can lead to but if you are new to Ketosis and not sure how your body reacts to booze in this state you should take it easy so you don't end up in trouble.
+I’m not going into the peril and legal problem overimbibing can lead to but if you are new to Ketosis and not sure how your body reacts to booze in this state, you should take it easy so you don’t end up in trouble.

 You might also end up with a hellacious hangover.